gkweston/tasktree/README.md

 Make a todo list where each element is a child of something.
 When all children for a given node are marked as completed, that node gets popped!
 Simple as that.

-This is the original C++ version, where it more-or-less served as a coding exercise.I have *designs* for a newer vesion with a better encoding scheme (and a whole host of other features).
-The plan is to make a simple frontend so users can run this in a browser and use it as a todo list.
-Then put it up on my [website](bokehbox.us).
+This is the original C++ version, where it more-or-less served as a coding exercise.
+To see the react version which supports some functionallity (and has fun animations) checkout `react-fronted`.

-Watch out for incremental progress, but be warned, my personal projects generally have to take a backseat...

-### misc

-However flawed this implementation is, I still really like this idea for some reason... if you want to collaborate please [let me know!](mailto:gkweston@tamu.edu)

 ### current output example
 ```